 Legal Panel in India Concludes Online Gambling Should Be Legal and Regulated

-The Times of India reported in March that a legal panel tasked by the Supreme Court to study the issue of online gambling regulation has come to a preliminary conclusion: regulation of online gambling would be preferable to and outright ban of the activity.
+The Times of India reported in March that a legal panel tasked by the Supreme Court to study the issue of online gambling regulation has come to a preliminary conclusion: regulation of online gambling would be preferable to an outright ban of the activity.

 Law Commission Chairman Justice Balbir Singh Chauhan noted the age-old question that always arises when legalization and regulation of online gambling come up for consideration.
-That is, can lawmakers strike the right balance between individual liberty and protection of the vulnerable from the adverse affects of gambling?
+That is, can lawmakers strike the right balance between individual liberty and protection of the vulnerable from the adverse effects of gambling?

-In answering the question, the legal panel noted that online gambling does present certain risks such as gambling addiction, increased crime and deterioration of the social fabric.
+In answering the question, the legal panel noted that online gambling does present certain risks such as gambling addiction, increased crime, and deterioration of the social fabric.
 On the other hand, the panel noted that online gambling already happens every day with almost zero regulation or player protections.

 A quote from Justice Chauhan shows he has more than a cursory understanding of the realities of online gambling: